MJ Melendez Preview, Player Props: Royals vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Red Sox pitching staff ranks 15th in the league.
+- The Red Sox pitching staff is 15th in the league with a collective 8.8 strikeouts per nine innings.

-- The Red Sox's 4.54 team ERA ranks 21st across all MLB pitching staffs.
+- The Red Sox have the 21st-ranked team ERA across all league pitching staffs (4.54).

-- Red Sox pitchers combine to give up 180 total home runs at a rate of 1.3 per game (to rank 25th in baseball).
+- Red Sox pitchers combine to give up 181 total home runs at a clip of 1.3 per game (to rank 25th in the league).

-- Houck gets the start for the Red Sox, his 16th of the season.
-He is 3-8 with a 4.93 ERA and 70 strikeouts in 76 2/3 innings pitched.
+- Sale makes the start for the Red Sox, his 16th of the season.
+He is 5-3 with a 4.75 ERA and 96 strikeouts in 77 2/3 innings pitched.

-- In his last outing on Sunday against the Los Angeles Dodgers, the righty tossed four innings, allowing one earned run while surrendering five hits.
+- In his most recent outing on Monday against the Houston Astros, the left-hander tossed 4 2/3 innings, giving up three earned runs while surrendering seven hits.

-- The 27-year-old has put up a 4.93 ERA and 8.2 strikeouts per nine innings in 15 games this season, while allowing a batting average of .245 to opposing hitters.
+- The 34-year-old has a 4.75 ERA and 11.1 strikeouts per nine innings in 15 games this season, while allowing a batting average of .239 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.